BS/MS Program in Electrical and Computer Engineering

 - Students must complete 30 hours at SCE prior to admission to the BS/MS program

-- Students are expected to follow the recommended curriculum (although deviations are possible) and must maintain: UMKC cumulative GPA of 3.00 or higher
+- Students are expected to follow the recommended curriculum (although deviations are possible) and must maintain a UMKC cumulative GPA of 3.00 or higher

-Please contact our department for additional info or clarification by phone (816) 235-1193 or by e-mail mailto:email@example.com.
+Please contact the DST Student Services Center for additional info or clarification by phone (816) 235-2399 or by e-mail mailto:email@example.com.

 The UMKC General Education Core is the university-wide curriculum that all undergraduate students will complete.
 The 30-credit hour core curriculum includes three course types designated as Anchor, Discourse and Focus and is detailed in the General Education section of the catalog.